-Back in 2021 the UK government published its prototype of the UK digital Identity And Attributes Trust Framework, a set of rules and standards designed to establish trust in the UK’s digital identity products.
-The framework is a result of consultation with more than 250 organisations, including standards bodies, academia and industry bodies.
+In 2021, the UK government published its prototype of the UK digital Identity And Attributes Trust Framework, a result of consultation with more than 250 organizations.
+But how will it help UK businesses manage and control risk?

 Customer due diligence (CDD) is the process of verifying a customer's identity, assessing the risk of doing business with them, and then monitoring that risk level throughout their lifecycle.
 The goals of CDD are to prevent identity theft, money laundering, and other financial crimes.

 How can regulated companies use perpetual KYC (pKYC) to solve their compliance challenges and manage risk throughout a customer’s lifecycle?